bjklab/philly-holiday-covid-R_t/README.md

 effects over the prior 14 days.”

-This week, COVID-19 cases have continued to rise locally (4119 observed cases on December 28, 2021), in contrast to model’s predicted peak of 680 cases/day.
+This week, COVID-19 cases have continued to rise locally (4119 observed cases on December 28, 2021), in contrast to the CPL model’s predicted peak of 680 cases/day.
 I wanted to understand how <b>case backfill</b>, the process of updating COVID-19 daily case counts for up to a week after the initial daily case counts are recorded, might impact estimates of the COVID-19 reproductive number (R<sub>t</sub>) and predictions of future COVID-19 incidence based on R<sub>t</sub>.
 During the winter holiday season, short staffing may result in data entry and transfer delays that increase the impact of case backfill.
 To understand the